corentinnys/markdown-challenge/README.md

 Corentin nys  (as a large header)

-*I never lose either I win or I learn*
+*I never lose either I win or I learn* by Nelson Mandella

 A (professional) photo of yourself (you can save the file in the repository next to the README file)